jayshjain/hotel-booking/README.md

 | POST        | http://localhost:9096/bookings/makeRoom/{roomNumber}        | This API is used to make the room after checkout.                         |
 | POST        | http://localhost:9096/bookings/makeForRepair/{roomNumber}   | This API is used to make the room for repair after the checkout.          |
 | POST        | http://localhost:9096/bookings/repairRoom/{roomNumber}      | This API is used to repair the room if its marked for repair.             |

+5. The Junits are available in src/test/java folder.